survivejs/webpack-book/manuscript/extending/01_loaders.md

 {pagebreak}

 A pitch loader allows you shape the request and even terminate it.
-Set up an example as follows:
+Set it up:

 **loaders/pitch-loader.js**